 Richard joined the business in 2004 and has over 35 years’ experience in the development and construction management sector.
 He is the Director of Urban&Civic Projects Ltd, the internal project delivery arm of Urban&Civic plc, and is responsible for the strategic implementation of the Company’s build programme.
-Richard leads an in-house project management team of ten who fulfil the requirements of technical due diligence, estimating, financial control and project co-ordination through their roles as Quantity Surveyor, Developer’s Representative, Employer’s Agent and Project Manager across the Group's operations.
+Richard leads an in-house project management team of twelve who fulfil the requirements of technical due diligence, estimating, financial control and project co-ordination through their roles as Quantity Surveyor, Developer’s Representative, Employer’s Agent and Project Manager across the Group's operations.

 Tim started work at Bovis Lend Lease managing a range of projects and PFI bids, before being seconded to the United Nations’ Human Settlements division (UN Habitat) to work as project manager in Sri Lanka and head of logistics in the Maldives as part of the post-tsunami reconstruction effort.
 In 2006 he returned to Lend Lease to work as development manager for the Athletes Village in Stratford – a key part of the London 2012 regeneration legacy.
 He joined Urban&Civic in April 2010, where he is leading the development of Alconbury Weald, Waterbeach and Wintringham.

 Philip was Chief Executive of Terrace Hill Group until the time of its merger with Urban&Civic in 2014.
 With over 30 years of experience in the property industry he now leads the Company’s city centre and commercial development projects.
 He also sits on the board of the South Tees Development Corporation as an non-executive director.

 David joined Catesby in January 2013 having worked in housebuilding, planning consultancy and property development, across a broad range of mixed use projects throughout the UK.